 - wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser once removed

-I am planning to travel soon - what should I do?
+I am planning to travel outside the UK soon - what should I do?

 We strongly recommend that all students and staff follow FCO guidelines.

 The Courtauld has cancelled all non-essential international travel for Courtauld work / study-related purposes.
 This is to protect the Courtauld community from the risk of COVID-19 transmission and to reduce the impact on students & the workplace caused by quarantine requirements on return (bearing in mind the list of exempt countries is constantly changing).